w3c/webappsec/specs/subresourceintegrity/spec.markdown

                 crossorigin="anonymous"></script>
     {:.example.highlight}

-*   A user agent wishes to ensure that pieces of its UI which are rendered via HTML (for example, a browser's New Tab page) aren't manipulated before display.
+*   A user agent wishes to ensure that JavaScript code running in high-privilege HTML contexts (for example, a browser's New Tab page) aren't manipulated before display.
     [Integrity metadata][] mitigates the risk that altered JavaScript will run in these pages' high-privilege contexts.
 </section><!-- Introduction::UseCases::Integrity -->